Wizard-F/twitter-api-demo/README.md

 - update a tweet: `PUT` to `/api/tweets/:id` with `content` in body and `x-auth-token` in header.
 The token should match the author of the tweet to be updated.
 - get all tweets: `GET` to `/api/tweets`
 - get a tweet by id: `GET` to `/api/tweets/:id`
+- delete a tweet: `DELETE` to `/api/tweets/:id` with and `x-auth-token` in header.
+The token should match the author of the tweet to be deleted.